dreibh/netperfmeter/README.md

  The Concept of a NetPerfMeter Measurement
 </p>

 Similar to the [NetPerfMeter simulation model in OMNeT++](https://doc.omnetpp.org/inet/api-4.4.0/neddoc/inet.applications.netperfmeter.NetPerfMeter.html), an application instance may either be in *Active Mode* (client side) or *Passive Mode* (server side).
 The figure above illustrates the concept of a NetPerfMeter measurement.
 The passive instance accepts incoming NetPerfMeter connections from the active instance.
 The active instance controls the passive instance, by using a control protocol denoted as NetPerfMeter Control Protocol&nbsp;(NPMP-CONTROL).
 That is, the passive instance may run as a daemon; no manual interaction by the user – e.g.&nbsp;to restart it before a new measurement run – is required.
 This feature is highly practical for a setup distributed over multiple Internet sites (e.g.&nbsp;like the [NorNet Testbed](https://www.nntb.no/)) and allows for parameter studies consisting of many measurement runs.

 The payload data between active and passive instances is transported using the NetPerfMeter Data Protocol&nbsp;(NPMP-DATA).
 The figure below shows the protocol stack of a NetPerfMeter node.

 <p align="center">
  <a href="src/figures/EN-NetPerfMeter-ProtocolStack.svg"><img alt="Figure of the NetPerfMeter Protocol Stack" src="src/figures/EN-NetPerfMeter-ProtocolStack.svg" width="384pt" /></a><br />
  The NetPerfMeter Protocol Stack
 </p>

+The NPMP-DATA protocol transmits data as frames, with a given frame rate.
+In case of a saturated sender, the flow tries to send as many frames as possible (i.e.&nbsp;as allowed by the underlying transport and its flow and congestion control).
+Otherwise, the configured frame rate is used (e.g.&nbsp;25 frames/s as for typical video transmissions).
+NPMP-DATA breaks down frames into messages, to make sure that large frames can be transported over the underlying transport protocol.
+The maximum message size can be configured.
+Frames larger than the message size limit are split into multiple messages before sending them.
+On the receiving side, the messages are combined back into frames.
+The underlying transport protocol handles the messages as its payload.

 ## Measurement Processing